BrandonXu6106/obsidianpublish/content/thoughts/library.md

 Many influential philosophers worked at the library in the 2nd and 3rd centuries BC, including Euclid (founder of geometry), Homer (author of epic Greek poems), Plato (founder of the first Western university), and Socrates (founder of Western moral philosophy).

-Public [[library|libraries]] are great examples of where knowledge goes beyond data and information.
+Public [[../../..//content/thoughts/library.md|libraries]] are great examples of where knowledge goes beyond data and information.
 They are centers for civic knowledge, trusted knowledge broker, community archives, public digital infrastructure, rather than just a place to borrow books

 Do we need bookstores and libraries anymore?
 Yes!